HewlettPackard/shs-docs/docs/portal/developer-portal/release_notes/support_matrix.md

 \* Cray System Management (CSM) and Cray Operating System (COS) are tightly coupled, meaning each version of COS is specifically supported by a corresponding version of CSM.
 For instance, COS-2.5 should only be installed with CSM-1.4 and any CSM-1.4.x version.

+## Soft-Roce

+Soft-RoCE is supported only on COS 24.10.x with COS Base 3.1, running on an x86 system managed by Cray System Management (CSM) 1.5.X.

-## HPE Slingshot 200Gbps NIC Firmware Release Version
+## Versioning Model for HPE Slingshot Host Software Starting from Release 11.0.0

 The 200Gbps NIC firmware image version 1.5.53 is included in the Slingshot SHS 11.0.0 release.
 There are two firmware images contained in the slingshot-firmware-cassini-1.5.53-SSHOT\* RPM file: